solo-studios/SLF4K/README.md

 - Use kotlin features to cleanly get the appropriate logger for your class
 - Clean up kotlin class names to make logging easy to understand
+- Typed logger delegates: a logger instantiated using a class reference is only valid in that class
+- Lazy logger instantiation & logger cache

 ## Including